danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

         Clears all rows from the specified database table using a TRUNCATE command.

         Args:
-            s1 (Session): The SQLAlchemy session object used to execute the command.
+        s1: The SQLAlchemy session object used to execute the command.
+        t: String representing the table name.
         """

         sql_stat = sa.text('TRUNCATE TABLE ' + t)